Chrisedmo/chrisedmo.github.com/about/index.md

 description: About Chris Mousdale - Designer and developer in Jersey
 ---

-# Designer/Photographer/Musician
+## Designer/Photographer/Musician

-19/05/1983
-Born in Stannington, Sheffield.
-Living in Jersey, Channel Islands.
+### Born in Stannington, Sheffield 19th May 1983 | Living in Jersey, Channel Islands.

 I have been working in agencies since 2000 and during my career I have worked on projects for some very big blue-chip companies, but I have also worked for smaller, local agencies, new businesses and also free work for various charities.